SummaryRead the full fact sheet

 If regular exercise is not already a part of your routine, you might be wondering how much you need to do to give your mental health a boost.

 The really good news is exercise doesn’t have to be strenuous or take a long time.
-Studies show a moderate level of exercise is enough.
-That’s roughly the equivalent of walking fast, but being able to talk to someone at the same time.
+Studies show low or moderate intensity exercise is enough to make a difference in terms of your mood and thinking patterns.

 How to get started with exercise

 It can be intimidating to start exercising if you haven’t done it in a while, but a plan can help you start and stick with it.

 Your new exercise plan has a better chance of success if you: